 Skip to main content

-A connection in Breadbox is a link between your self-hosted instance and a bank account source.
-Each connection belongs to a family member and is managed through the admin dashboard.
-Once a connection is established, Breadbox pulls in your transactions automatically — or lets you import them manually — and keeps everything in your local database.
+A connection in Breadbox is the link between your self-hosted instance and a bank data source, owned by a specific family member.
+Once a connection is established, Breadbox pulls in that person’s transactions automatically — or lets you import them manually — and keeps everything in your local database.

 Plaid